 What it pays: About $50,000 per year, according to Glassdoor.

 Virtual Executive Assistant

-Are your play dates and PTA meetings lined up neatly on your iCalendar?
+Are your play dates and PTA meetings lined up neatly in your digital calendar?
 If organizing is your forté, an executive assistant job is a natural niche.
-Help organize meetings, manage projects, update websites and manage schedules for busy executives—all from the comfort of your computer.
-These jobs are listed on job sites like Indeed and Ziprecruiter under the title "Remote Executive Assistant" or "Work from Home Administrative Assistant."
+Help organize meetings, manage projects, and manage schedules for busy executives—all from the comfort of your home.

 Can you type as fast as you can talk?
 Use your speedy skills to transcribe audio clips for companies such as Transcribe Me or Speakwrite.com.
-It’s tedious work, but if you only have a few hours to spare, this type of job may let you set your own schedule.
+This is the perfect gig for someone who needs flexibility (so, all moms!).

 What it pays: $12-20 per hour, according to Glassdoor.

-Pssst: Red Tricycle is often on the lookout for good freelance writers or editors.
+Pssst: Red Tricycle is often on the lookout for freelance writers.
 Check our Job Openings page for details.

-What it pays: Varies, but pay averages anywhere from a few cents a word to $75 an article.
+What it pays: Average pay is anywhere from a few cents a word to $75 an article.

 —Melissa Heckscher & Erica Loop